 Holy f****** s*** boys, this is a nice little bong.
 Inspired by the characters of the iconic TV show (and featuring the faces of Ricky, Julian, and Bubbles), it has an extra-thick base and extra-thick mouthpiece, along with a removable bowl and a nifty ice pinch.
 It’s perfect for those who like to live a little wild… or whose houses are full of kitties.

 Who said you had to pay a fortune for a quality percolator?
 This curvy, beaker-bottom glass bong features a deep bowl (and ash catcher!) along with a three-armed percolator to deliver extra-pure hits.
 Does the bong come with ice notches?
 You know it.
-Can you get it in different colors?
+Can you get it in different colours?
 Oh yeah.
 There’s a reason this is one of the best-selling bongs out there.

 The Roor 500 Blue Series is like the golden retriever of bongs—a throwback classic.
 This no-frills glass tube bong is perfect for those who want a sturdy (3mm glass walls and a hexagonal base), high-quality bong without spending a fortune.
 Its removable, double-jointed bowl and pinched mouthpiece make it easy to take deep, satisfying rips.

-This mighty mite of a glass tube bong—standing only 12mm tall—gets its name from the mushroom-shaped splashguard in the center of its cylinder, which prevents any water from actually entering your mouth after a too-vigorous rip.
+This mighty mite of a glass tube bong—standing only 12mm tall—gets its name from the mushroom-shaped splashguard in the centre of its cylinder, which prevents any water from actually entering your mouth after a too-vigorous rip.
 It also boasts an ice notch and a short, sturdy removable bowl.

 This acrylic bong is the only plastic one on this list, and it definitely earned its place.
 Its base, bowl, and other key parts are replaceable (and those replacements are cheap), making it an ideal option for those of us prone to clumsiness.
 The bong also features an ash catcher and an eye-catching “ice twist,” so it delivers an unusually smooth smoke for a bong of its material.